The Struggle is Real

 If your dog doesn’t yet know the word “stay,” you will want to work on that BEFORE attempting the front door greeting training.
 This skill requires your dog to understand the word and the expectations behind the word “stay.”

-And for those of you who have puppies or are still working on your sit-stay, I would ask that you continue to practice a couple times a day in, say, 5 minute sessions, apart from your front door greeting training.
-This will ensure that sit-stay gets better and better as time goes on.
+And for those of you who have puppies or are still working on your sit-stay, I would ask that you continue to practice a couple of times a day in, say, 5-minute sessions, apart from your front door greeting training.
+This will ensure that the sit-stay gets better and better as time goes on.

 The next three steps are a little more complicated, so stick with me.
 And if you want to watch a video demonstration of how to put all this together, click on the Facebook Live Workshop video below.